WesleyEspinoza/BullsandCowsPractice/pseudocode.md

     print to the screen congrats!

-    print to the screen Try again y n?
+    print to the screen Try again yes no?

-     if the players answer is y
+     if the players answer is yes

         restart the game

-    else if they say n
+    else if they say no

         exit the game